-Florida law mandates that all residents have car insurance.
-Despite this law, 23.8% of Florida drivers were uninsured in 2012.
-The Florida Automobile Underwriting Association was created to provide auto insurance to those drivers who have been otherwise unable to purchase insurance at a private company.
+Florida law mandates that all motorists have car insurance.
+Despite this law, 20.4% of Florida drivers were uninsured in 2019.
+FAJUA was created to provide auto insurance to Floridians who have been unable to purchase insurance at a private company.

 What is the Florida Automobile Joint Underwriting Association (FAJUA)?

 In 1973 the Florida insurance commissioner created the Florida Automobile Joint Underwriting Association.
-FAJUA was specifically created to provide coverage to high risk drivers.
+FAJUA was specifically created to provide coverage to high-risk drivers.
 Commonly referred to as the "high-risk market" or "market of last resort," FAJUA is the final option for drivers who cannot find insurance elsewhere.

-FAJUA functions like any other private or voluntary company such as Geico or Allstate, and they offer similar coverage.
+FAJUA functions like private and voluntary insurers, such as Geico or Allstate, and offers similar coverage.
 All insurers authorized to write automobile liability insurance or automobile physical damage insurance in Florida are required to be members of the Association.
-Each member contributes to the pool of funds that FAJUA policyholders receive their claims payments from.
+Each member contributes to the pool of funds that FAJUA policyholders receive their claim payments from.
 There are hundreds of FAJUA providers located all across Florida.
-Other states such as New York and California have chosen to cater to high risk drivers by placing them in a residual pool and randomly distributing the drivers directly to other insurance companies.

 Eligibility for FAJUA

-- If you are a nonresident who is a member of the United States military forces with an auto registered in another state and is stationed in Florida.
+- If you are a nonresident who is a member of the United States military forces with an auto registered in another state and stationed in Florida

 - If you are a nonresident, full-time college or university student attending school in Florida with an auto registered in another state

-If you are an applicant previously insured by FAJUA, provided that there was no lapse in coverage or insufficient payment of premiums, you will be entitled to renewal, premium rates including any applicable discounts.
+If you are an applicant currently insured by FAJUA, provided there was no lapse in coverage or insufficient payment of premiums, you will be entitled to renewal, at the same premium rates including any applicable discounts.

 Insurance policies at FAJUA